 In many cases, a person will see their best results by having a combination liposuction and tummy tuck.
 While a tummy tuck is the best way to address excess skin or separated abdominal muscles, it isn’t a solution for stubborn belly fat.
 Liposuction, however, can be a great way to get rid of fat pockets that don’t respond to diet and exercise.
-Since many people suffer from a combination of excess skin and fatty deposits around the midsection, combining these two procedures is often the best way to help them reach their goals.
+Since many people suffer from a combination of excess skin and fatty deposits near the midsection, combining these two procedures is often the best way to help them reach their goals.
 A skilled plastic surgeon can use a combination liposuction and tummy tuck to sculpt your waist and really create the shape you want.

 While you can become pregnant and have more children after getting a tummy tuck, it’s not recommended.
 This is because you run the risk of losing your results and ending up back where you started before you had the tummy tuck.
 Some women who get pregnant after having an abdominoplasty may choose to have revision surgery in order to recover at least some of their initial results.

 Eating a healthy diet is a key part of how to get the best tummy tuck results, even before you ever have one.
 Maintaining a healthy diet before surgery helps get your body in top condition.
 You’ll need all those nutrients for recovery, too.